NubeDev/thing-it-device-bacnet/README.md

 by means of [thing-it-node](https://github.com/marcgille/thing-it-node) and [thing-it.com](http://www.thing-it.com).

-Hereby, this plugin represents basic BACnet objects such as
+Hereby, this plugin represents basic BACnet Objects such as

 * **Analog Input**
 * **Analog Value**